Tom O'Higgins: 1966 presidential election

 In 1966, Ireland was due to hold a presidential election.
 The election was due to be one of significance, as 1966 marked the 50th anniversary of the Easter Rising of 1916.
 The incumbent, an ageing Éamon de Valera, himself a veteran of the Easter Rising, was initially widely expected to either win easily or, more probably, stand unopposed.
-O'Higgins, however, was not content with this and attempted to rally Fine Gael to support the Irish republican Seán McBride in a presidential bid.
+O'Higgins, however, was not content with this and attempted to rally Fine Gael to support the Irish republican Seán MacBride in a presidential bid.
 Predictably, this idea did not gain much traction, particularly with the more conservative elements of Fine Gael.
 However, O'Higgins did not give up on the idea that de Valera should be challenged.
 His next venture was to petition former Taoiseach and Fine Gael stalwart John A. Costello to stand in the election.
 O'Higgins, however, was not able to convince Costello, who was now nearing the end of his political career, to run.

-Having campaigned so hard on the idea that someone must challenge de Valera, eventually party members turned the question back on O'Higgins and suggested he himself run.
+Having campaigned so hard on the idea that someone must challenge de Valera, eventually party members turned the question back on O'Higgins and suggested he run.
 He eventually agreed.

 O'Higgins' campaign was met with immediate difficulty when, at the outset, de Valera declared that he would not conduct a campaign himself, believing that the office of President should be above party politics.
-In response, RTÉ decided it could not (or would not), cover O'Higgins campaigning as this would be unbalanced in their view.
+In response, the broadcaster RTÉ decided it could not (or would not), cover O'Higgins campaigning as this would be unbalanced in their view.
 Fine Gael leader Liam Cosgrove responded by arguing that this was unjust, as although de Valera was not formally campaigning, he regularly appeared on RTÉ radio and television in his capacity as president.
 RTÉ, however, did not change its position.

-Undeterred, O'Higgins carried out a dogged grassroots campaign that saw him attend over 130 public meetings across the Republic of Ireland, covering an estimated 22,000 miles around the country over a span of 5 weeks, reportedly attending as many as 3 rallies a night.
-O'Higgins' campaign manager was his erstwhile political rival Gerald Sweetman, who despite their differences, helped O'Higgins construct a savvy strategy.
+O'Higgins carried out a grassroots campaign that saw him attend over 130 public meetings across the Republic of Ireland, covering an estimated 22,000 miles around the country over five weeks, reportedly attending as many as three rallies a night.
+O'Higgins' campaign manager was his erstwhile political rival Gerald Sweetman, who despite their differences, helped O'Higgins construct a modern strategy.
 Fine Gael presented O'Higgins and his wife Terry as Irish analogues of John Fitzgerald Kennedy and his wife Jackie Kennedy, emphasising their comparative youth to the elderly de Valera.
-Campaign ads for O'Higgins prominently featured images of O'Higgins surrounded by Terry and their 7 children in shots designed to evoke the spirit of Camelot that had earned the Kennedys much popularity earlier in the decade.
-The general thrust of the O'Higgins campaign was that O'Higgins represented the future in contrast to the nostalgia of de Valera.
+Campaign ads for O'Higgins prominently featured images of him surrounded by Terry and their seven children in shots designed to evoke the spirit of Camelot that had earned the Kennedys much popularity earlier in the decade.
+The general thrust of the campaign was that O'Higgins represented the future in contrast to the nostalgia of de Valera.
 Sweetman described the O'Higgins campaign as expressing "the need for a youthful, forward looking president to personify the real Ireland and what it can best contribute to modern civilisation".